vipermu/ganimation/README.md

 After having the Action Unit _txt_ file and the image folder you can move them to the directory of this project.
 By default, this code assumes that you have these two elements in _`./data/celeba/`_.

+## Test the model
+TODO

 ## Train the model

 #### Parameters

-Here I present the most important patameters to train this model.
+Here, the most important patameters are presented.
 You can either modify these parameters in `main.py` or by calling them as command line arguments.

 ##### Lambdas